Skip to main content

 • 2024: sell 400 ARB at £0.80 → £320 proceeds.
 Section 104 cost basis £457 → capital loss of £137 on SA108.

-• Net effect: income tax on £457 + a CGT loss of £137 available against other gains.
-The two figures live on different SA pages.
+• Net effect: income tax on £457 plus a CGT loss of £137 available against other gains.
+If the original facts differ, this scenario and its pool cost must be reviewed.

-Source: HMRC Cryptoassets Manual CRYPTO21250 and CRYPTO21260.
+Source: HMRC Cryptoassets Manual CRYPTO21250 and CRYPTO22350.
 Further reading: full airdrop tax guide and how income classification works.

 What HMRC treats as taxable, how to report it, and where the traps are.